Desrucker/Book-Library/README.md

 - **Functionality**: `colorama` adds visual appeal to the interface, while `re` aids in validating date formats.

 ## Usage
-1. Execute the `main.py` script using Python 3.10 or above.
+1. Run the `main.py` script using Python 3.10 or above.
-2. Follow the on-screen prompts to navigate through the menu options and perform desired actions.
-3. Interact with the program until you have completed your tasks, and exit by selecting the appropriate option from the menu.
+2. Open your web browser and navigate to the provided URL (usually `http://localhost:5000`).
+3. Use the web interface to perform various tasks like adding, updating, or removing books.

 ## Dependencies
 - Python 3.10+
-- `random` library
 - `colorama` library

 ## Future Enhancements (Potential)
 1. **User Authentication**: Implement user authentication and access control features to allow multiple users with different privileges to interact with the system.
-2. **Database Integration**: Integrate a database backend to store book information, providing scalability and better data management capabilities.
-3. **Graphical User Interface (GUI)**: Develop a graphical user interface using libraries like Tkinter or PyQt to enhance the user experience and make the application more visually appealing.
+2. **User Reviews and Ratings**: Introduce a feature where users can leave reviews and ratings for books they have read.
+This social aspect could foster community interaction and help other users make informed decisions about which books to read.